 A general worker is anybody or an employee who performs manual tasks of simple routine nature, requiring mainly physical effort and little or no experience.
-In other words, they are involved in any physical non-skilled job, such as cleaning, moving, loading, landscaping, etc. Employees in this career field can find themselves in a different environment both indoor and outdoor.
+In other words, they are involved in any physical non-skilled job, such as cleaning, moving, loading, landscaping, etc. Employees in this career field can find themselves in different environments, both indoors and outdoors.
 Because of this, a general worker’s job responsibilities vary by their worksite.

-Like other cover letters, there is no special thing in writing a general worker’s cover letter.
+Like other cover letters, there is nothing special about writing a general worker’s cover letter.
 It is an all-purpose cover letter that is not specific to a particular position and contains generalized information about your qualifications.
-It highlights the key points of your resume, discusses your education and skills and promotes your qualifications to potential employers.
-In all, a general worker’s cover letter is your introduction to the hiring manager.
+It highlights the key points of your resume, discusses your education and skills, and promotes your qualifications to potential employers.
+All in all, a general worker’s cover letter is your introduction to the hiring manager.

 Due to the competition in the labour market, you need not to be told that in order to stand out; you should present your relevant work history and skills according to the job you are applying for.

 HOW TO WRITE COVER LETTER AS A GENERAL WORKER

 Therefore, to write a catchy cover letter as a general worker, below is the format to use: